El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

     (function(x = foo, foo) {
         //  foo is undefined is this scope;
-        return x+foo;
+        return x + foo;
     }(1));  //   NaN

     (function(x = foo, foo) {
-        return x+foo;
+        return x + foo;
     }());   //    Uncaught ReferenceError
 ```

 My personal suggestion is <u>not to bind variables as the default parameters</u> and <u>be careful of the variable scope where TDZ might exist</u>.
-Also, JS classes (`class`) will also produce TDZ, if you are interested in this topic, please proceed to [this article](http://jsrocks.org/2015/01/temporal-dead-zone-tdz-demystified).
+Also, JS classes will also produce TDZ, if you are interested in this topic, please proceed to [this article](http://jsrocks.org/2015/01/temporal-dead-zone-tdz-demystified).

 ## Reference & Related Readings